Home / Journals / BIOCELL / Vol.30, No.3, 2006

 BIOCELL, Vol.30, No.3, pp. 491-496, 2006, DOI:10.32604/biocell.2006.30.491

 Abstract Nonspecific acid phosphatases are a group of enzymes whose activity increases the availability of exogenous and endogenous orthophosphate either through extra- or intracellular hydrolysis of phosphate compounds.
 Our study demonstrates the activity of acid phosphatases in the filamentous freshwater alga Stigeoclonium tenue.
 These enzymes were detected following a cerium-based method in which cerium was used as an orthophosphate-capture reagent.
 In thalli from S. tenue from the natural environment, acid phosphatases were found in the longitudinal cell wall, plasmalemma, and vacuole.
-In thalli from Bold’s Basal Medium culture, these enzymes were found mainly in the plasmalemma; they were scarce in the… More >
+In thalli from Bold’s Basal Medium culture, these enzymes were found mainly in the plasmalemma; they were More >

 • Open AccessOpen Access